 - □ Adhere to Required COVID-Safe Practices for All Employers (p.
 9). - Adhere to Required COVID-Safe Practices for Retail Establishments (p.
-12). - □ Adhere to maximum occupancy limits per the State's Public Health Order. - Utilize signage in front-of-house and back-of-house to communicate occupancy limits and health, hygiene and safety procedures. - □ If food service is provided onsite, adhere to Required COVID-Safe Practices for Restaurants (p.
-13). - □ Room service must be encouraged as a first option for guests who would like food service.
-Hotels must minimize contact with guests by leaving food carts at guest's door. - □ Close access to self-serve food bars. - □ Remove self-serve refreshments such as water, ice, coffee, etc. Hotel staff can provide those services upon request. - □ Pool operations must adhere to maximum occupancy limits per the Public Health Order. - Gyms and exercise rooms shall adhere to Required COVID-Safe Practices for Gyms (p.
-46) - □ Discontinue use of communal hot tubs and saunas. - □ Private hot tubs and saunas are required to be cleaned and disinfected after each client use. - □ Provide information to guests on health, hygiene and safety procedures with guest check-in packets and/or through digital reservation confirmations. - □ Directions to stairwells must be prominently displayed for guests who wish to avoid elevator usage.
+11). - □ Adhere to maximum occupancy limits per the State's Public Health Order. - □ Limit the allowance of multiple guests per room to "same households" only (individuals who live within the same place of residence). - □ Utilize signage in front-of-house and back-of-house to communicate occupancy limits and health, hygiene and safety procedures. - □ If food service is provided onsite, adhere to Required COVID-Safe Practices for Restaurants (p.
+12). - □ Room service must be encouraged as a first option for guests who would like food service.
+Hotels must minimize contact with guests by leaving food carts at guest's door. - Close access to self-serve food bars. - □ Remove self-serve refreshments such as water, ice, coffee, etc. Hotel staff can provide those services upon request. - □ Suspend the use of valet service. - Pool operations must adhere to maximum occupancy limits per the Public Health Order. - □ Gyms and exercise rooms shall adhere to Required COVID-Safe Practices for Gyms (p.
+46) - □ Discontinue use of communal hot tubs and saunas. - Private hot tubs and saunas are required to be cleaned and disinfected after each client use. - □ Provide information to guests on health, hygiene and safety procedures with guest check-in packets and/or through digital reservation confirmations. - □ Directions to stairwells must be prominently displayed for guests who wish to avoid elevator usage.